henridb/medium-articles/contextuality/main.md

 behavior, the operators and series of measurements have to be carefully chose.

-## 4. Link with quantum programs verification
+## 4. Link with quantum programs verification {#sec:link-with-quantum-programs-verification}

 Program verification is a concept that stems as early as from the beginning of computer science.
 For instance, Hoare logic \[Hoa69\]